optimeas/python-osf/README.md

 ## Usage

-Constructing a dataframe with the samples of two channels of a osf file:
+Constructing a dataframe with the samples of two channels of an OSF file:

 ```python
 from libosf import read_file